 I had mixed feelings about returning to Calgary and to civilisation.
 Days had gone by in the wilderness and I was worried I would miss seeing elk, bears, mountain goats and other wildlife, all to be replaced by cars.
 That was until 4 cowboys launched into a stadium with fireworks popping and 30 horses charging through the stadium - just the start of the Calgary Stampede!

 Calgary Stampede takes place every year for 10 days in July and it’s basically an enormous outdoor festival and rodeo event, with gigs, exhibitions and over a million visitors!
 With bucking horse competitions, an inspirational Grandma winning the barrel challenge and racks of ribs that could turn a vegetarian, an experience of the Calgary Stampede is an absolute must-do.

 Calgary comes to life during the Stampede.
 You can book in one day to see an afternoon Rodeo, but you’ll find exciting things to do all around the city.
 We found they were handing out free bacon pancakes throughout the morning!
 And In true Canadian fashion, you’ won’t find a piece of litter on the ground through it all.

 My tip if you’re lucky enough to visit, is to try and track down the official sponsor for cowboy hats.
 You can often pick up a cowboy hat for a really good price ($28); they’re really well made and much better value than street vendors of other cowboy hats - and trust me, you need the cowboy hat!

 If you like the sound of my trip to Canada, we can arrange something similar to suit you.
-Whether you want to camp in the wilderness or prefer to stays in lodges, hotels or B&Bs, we can plan every aspect of your holiday from flights to accommodation, car hire and touring.
-To start planning your trip, contact us on +44 1273320580 or request a quote by email.
+Whether you want to camp in the wilderness or prefer to stay in lodges, hotels or B&Bs, we can plan every aspect of your holiday from flights to accommodation, car hire and touring.
+To start planning your Canada trip, contact us on +44 1273320580 or request a quote by email.